Luca88ita/Portfolio/README.md

 ### Functionalities

 With this basic router you will be able to handle a client side routing within a single-page-application (SPA).
 It will be possible for you to navigate te routing history, and to eventually share a link to a preferred page.
 It also allows you to chose a different style or content based on the active state of the link.

+## Personalized Components in ReactTS (wip - for now only Button)

+In this project I'll make some basic reusable styled components that we may use in our React projects.
+The idea of this project is that big libraries like grommet, material, tailwind, bootstrap are for sure useful to learn and to use, and give the programmer a ready to use high level product with advanced features; on the other side, they can make the project heavier, and for this reason for smaller projects we may prefer to avoid these libraries in favor of some lightweight 100% customizable components.

+### Main Components

+#### Button:

+personalized_components\src\components\Button\Button.tsx
+personalized_components\src\components\Button\Button.module.css
+personalized_components\src\utils\types.ts

+## Websocket chat in ReactTS + node

+While the previous projects were only front-end, this one will also involve a simple back-end made in node.js to manage the incoming messages.